Western Wilson Western Wilson

 Contains spoilers.

 This book was amazing read for me.
 I barely read anything fictional thats not got some element of fantasy or super powers.
 But I couldn’t stop myself from turning pages.
-Thoroughly enjoyed it and will be reading her other works.
+Thoroughly enjoyed it and I’ll be reading her other works.

 The book was broken into many main themes as the story progressed.
-Basically, it shows a lonely character Juniper Song Hayward go through the envy, then stardom, then the fall because of her silly decisions.
+Basically, it shows a lonely character Juniper Song (Hayward) go through the envy, then stardom, then the fall because of her silly decisions.

 She wants to be a great writer, but isn’t ever that good at creating her own ideas.
 She keeps trying to draw parallels between her own messed up situations and what Athena, the successful author of the book (in the novel), and herself.
+I wonder if she might have done better as an editor of other peoples works (though envy and her mean inner voice probably wouldn’t have helped her case).

 Juniper struggles with her social media addiction, and her incessant need to be popular, also maybe her ego.
 These all warp any effective decision making she would ever be able to make, she fixes the momentary problems as they come up but doesn’t think about long-term consequences.